 An individual may want genetic counseling if:

-- There is a personal or family history of ovarian cancer
+- You have a history of breast and ovarian cancer

 Preparing for Your Appointment